 Accessory Dwelling Units

-This Accessory Dwelling Unit (ADU) webpage is a one-stop-shop for information and resources to assist residents with building an ADU on their property.
+This Accessory Dwelling Unit (ADU) webpage is a one-stop-shop for information and resources to assist homeowners with building an ADU on their property.
 Two key features of this webpage include an ADU Manual and ADU prototype plans.
 The ADU Manual is essentially a how-to guide for ADUs.
 The City also prepared eight different permit-ready ADU prototype plans.
-Links to the Manual and prototype plans, as well as additional information and resources, are provided below.
+Links to the ADU Manual and prototype plans, as well as additional information and resources, are provided below.

-What is an ADU and a JADU?
+What is an ADU and JADU?

 An Accessory Dwelling Unit, also known as an ADU, is a residential unit that is up to 1,200 square feet in size that provides independent living facilities that include a kitchen, sleeping, and bathroom facilities.
 An ADU may be incorporated into, attached to, or detached from a single-family, two-family, or multifamily residence and is subordinate to the principal residence.

 A Junior Accessory Dwelling Unit, also known as a JADU, is a residential unit that is no more than 500 square feet in size that is contained entirely within the walls of a single-family residence, including an attached garage, and that has a separate entrance.
 At a minimum, a JADU Unit includes an efficiency kitchen with a food preparation counter, cooking facility with appliances and storage cabinets, and may include a separate bathroom or may share a bathroom within the existing single-family residence.